gemini-testing/gemini/README.md

 ```
 gemini test --reporter html [paths to test suites]
 ```
+After all tests are performed, you can see a link to your HTML report.

 You can use both console and HTML reporters at the same time: